 It appears that some Protected Marks List services were submitted for and received RSEP approval, while others did not request approval – factual information as to whether all such services must be submitted for ICANN approval will be helpful to assist the Working Group in understanding these Additional Marketplace RPMs, especially those Protected Marks List services that relied on the validation services of the TMCH provider or used the TMCH database.

 (Informational Note: Section 2.1 of the standard new gTLD registry agreement permits a registry operator to offer Registry Service that is an Approved Service, but requires it to request approval under the Registry Services Evaluation Policy (RSEP) if it wishes to offer any service that is not an Approved Service or is a material modification of an Approved Services).

-How much and what manner of use does each registry operator make of [proprietary data, whether derived data from the TMCH [or the trademark holder] in providing its Additional Marketplace RPMs?

 [PROPOSAL TO DELETE] Given the decision that ICANN should not provide a Globally Protected Marks List as a mandatory RPM, should the offering of Protected Marks List services (e.g. blocking services) be viewed as inconsistent with that decision, or as an expected and beneficial marketplace supplement?
 What options for the WG might exist and how might they be pursued?